HardstuckGuild/HsBuildCodes/include/c#/10/README.md

 var rawInGameBytes = Convert.FromBase64String(inGameLink[2..^1]);
 var code4 = BinaryLoader.LoadOfficialBuildCode(rawInGameBytes);

-// From an existing player via the official api var apiKey = "AD041D99-AEEF...";
+// From an existing player via the official api: var apiKey = "AD041D99-AEEF...";
 var characterName = "Don Joe Was Taken";
 var code5 = await APILoader.LoadBuildCode(apiKey, characterName, Kind.PvE);

+// From the character currently ingame on the same machine: var code6 = await APILoader.LoadBuildCodeFromCurrentCharacter(apiKey);
 ```

 ### From this Object different kinds of codes can be generated: